-Swift Capital is a lending service that offers merchant cash advances to small businesses that make at least $100,000 per year, have a credit score of at least 550, and have been in business for at least a year.
+Swift Capital offers flexible financing options to small businesses that make at least $100,000 per year, have a credit score of at least 550, and have been in business for at least a year.
 We compiled Swift Capital reviews from our own website plus user reviews from around the web to determine what Swift Capital customers think about the company.
 We also covered the fees associated with taking out a loan.

 Swift Capital Customer Reviews